About our Iris Flowers

 By mixing heights of German iris, you can absolutely create a garden filled exclusively with iris flowers.
 If you want to put your iris in multiple locations, you can place dwarf varieties in the front of beds or borders, and try tall bearded irises as accent plants.

-Even though German iris bulbs are technically rhizomes, they perform best when planted in the fall.
+Iris rhizomes will perform best when planted in the fall.
 However, unlike tulips and daffodils, which need to be planted after the ground cools, irises can be planted in early fall, or even late summer.
 The evenings should be cool, but above freezing, at planting time.
+Read more about planting irises in our perennials planting guide.

 When to transplant iris flowers: